 Educational administration and management in India is characterised by its own complexity of structure, processes, issues and problems emanating from its size; geographical, social, economic and cultural diversity; and colonial historical context of educational administration.
 This Unit of the course will focus on understanding the principles and practices of educational administration in its distinctive historical experiences, territorial and cultural context; and their interface with political context.
-It will also familiarise the scholars with the structure, functions and processes of educational administration across the levels and sectors of education system.
-The education system in India has experienced numerous developments in the areas of educational policy, planning and administration during the last six decades.
+It will also familiarise the scholars with the structure, functions and processes of educational administration across the levels and sectors of educational policy, planning and administration during the last six decades.
 This Unit of the course will also attempt to thrash out these issues, problems and concerns in their specific empirical contexts.